20th Century Studios: Logo and fanfare

-20th Century Fox is perhaps best known for its production logo.
-The familiar 20th Century Fox logo originated as the logo of Twentieth Century Pictures and was adopted by 20th Century-Fox after the merger in 1935.
+The 20th Century Fox production logo and fanfare originated as the logo of Twentieth Century Pictures and was adopted by 20th Century-Fox after the merger in 1935.
 It consists of a stacked block-letter three-dimensional, monolithic logotype (nicknamed "the Monument") surrounded by Art deco buildings and illuminated by searchlights.
 In the production logo that appears at the start of films, the searchlights are animated and the sequence is accompanied by a distinctive fanfare that was originally composed in 1933 by Alfred Newman.
-The original layout of the logo was designed by special effects animator and matte painting artist Emil Kosa Jr..
+The original layout of the logo was designed by special effects animator and matte painting artist Emil Kosa Jr.

-The 20th Century Fox logo and fanfare have been recognized as an iconic symbol of the Golden Age of Hollywood.

 In 1953, Rocky Longo, an artist at Pacific Title, was hired to recreate the original logo design for the new CinemaScope picture process.
 Longo tilted the "0" in "20th" to have the logo maintain proportions in the wider CinemaScope format.
-Alfred Newman also re-composed the logo's fanfare with an extension to be heard during the CinemaScope logo that would follow after the Fox logo.
+Alfred Newman also composed an extended version of the logo's fanfare to be heard during the CinemaScope logo that would follow after the Fox logo.
 Although the format had since declined, director George Lucas specifically requested that the CinemaScope version of the fanfare be used for the opening titles of Star Wars (1977).
 Additionally, the film's main theme was composed by John Williams in the same key as the fanfare (B♭ major), serving as an extension to it of sorts.
-In 1981, the logo was slightly altered with the re-straightening of the "0" in "20th".
+In 1981, the logo was altered with the re-straightening of the "0" in "20th".

 In 1994, after a few failed attempts, Fox in-house television producer Kevin Burns was hired to produce a new logo for the company, this time using the then-new process of computer-generated imagery (CGI) adding more detail and animation, with the longer 21-second Fox fanfare arranged by Bruce Broughton used as the underscore, and a byline reading "A NEWS CORPORATION COMPANY".
 It would later be re-recorded by David Newman in 1997 and again in 1998.
-The logo was animated by Burns alongside Flip Your Lid Animation (also the studio made a prototype logos where are consindered lost until it was found on internet like YouTube and Archive.org) and made its debut on True Lies (1994).